Local Exhaust Ventilation (LEV) TestingPaul Wilson

 HSG258 Guidelines for Local Exhaust Ventilation

-The HSE’s HSG258 Guidelines (A Guide To Local Exhaust Ventilation (LEV)), also states that all LEV systems must be maintained in efficient working order.
-It is therefore a legal requirement for employers to make sure that Local Exhaust Ventilation (LEV) systems are working properly.
+The HSE’s HSG258 Guidelines state that all LEV systems must be maintained in efficient working order.
+It is therefore a legal requirement for employers to make sure that local exhaust ventilation systems are working properly.

 Local Exhaust Ventilation (LEV) Testing